mccalltd/EventEmitter/README.md

   baz: function() {}
 });

+// Fetching listeners:
+emitter.listeners('foo');     // Return an array of listeners for event 'foo'.

 // Remove listeners:
 emitter.off();                // Remove all listeners for all events. emitter.off('foo');           // Remove all listeners for event 'foo'. emitter.off('foo', listener); // Remove a specific listener for event 'foo'.

-// Fetching listeners:
+// Emit events:
-emitter.listeners('foo');     // Return an array of listeners for event 'foo'.
+emitter.emit('event');                  // Emit event with no args. emitter.emit('event', arg1, /* ... */); // Emit event with any number of args.

 // Everything is chainable:
 emitter